Guidelines for Preparation of Project Report

 Structure of the Report

-submission along with the emblem of the Institute will be included on the first cover.
+will be included on the first cover.

-This may be made in special quality paper with embossed in Golden inkcolor.
+in special quality paper with embossed in Golden inkcolor.

-Three main parts of theReport can be easily identified.
+parts of theReport can be easily identified.
 These include the

 1.Preliminary part,